gozdemadendere/My_Portfolio_Projects/Eniac Data Cleaning and Storytelling Project/README.md

 - Python (Pandas, Matplotlib, Seaborn)

-#### 4. Conclusions & Recommendation
+#### 4. Conclusions

-- My recommendation is, discounts should continue, but with a fixed upper limit of 30%.
-Because more revenue is provided with discounts of up to 30%.
+**Final Recommendation:** Discounts should continue, but with a fixed upper limit of 30% as more revenue is provided with discounts of up to 30%.

 - Discounts in the Storage & Memory category are more beneficial & in the Accessories category are not really beneficial.